lowejosh/generative/README.md

 # generative

-To quickly create the sketch boilerplate, use `yarn makeSketch PATH/TO/COMPONENT`
+To quickly create the sketch boilerplate, use `yarn makeSketch SketchName`